truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/_index.md

 ## Setting the Number of Replication Tasks

-The **Replication** widget displays the number of replication tasks that can execute simultaneously configured on the system.
+The **Replication** widget displays the number of replication tasks that can execute simultaneously on the system.
 It allows users to adjust the maximum number of replication tasks the system can execute simultaneously.

 ![SystemAdvancedSettingsReplicationWidget](/images/SCALE/SystemSettings/SystemAdvancedSettingsReplicationWidget.png "SCALE Advanced Settings Replication Widget")